omersaritac/DSMatchingULT/README.md

  * Gurobi_LP_policy(): Runs the LP policy in the paper using the Gurobi Solver.
  * Gurobi_batching_policy(): Runs the batching policy using the Gurobi Solver.

+## Run File

+The code "RunFile.py" includes a sample code to run the algorithms in the case study of the paper.